pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 The library does not support `NotPrincipal`, `NotAction` and `NotResource` because I did not need them at the time.
 At some point, I will add support for that too.

+## Conclusion

+As you can see, you can extend a Pulumi program with existing Node modules or write your own.
+By testing IAM policies before deployment, we can avoid errors before deployments and provide guardrails for developers.